 Interpreting Communication Signals From Your Dog

-The following signals are commonly sent by dogs with aggressive tendencies to show us how they might be feeling.
-Recognize and understand the different postures and behaviours so that you will be able to accurately predict a possible biting situation and to select the correct fix for your dog’s problem.
+Dogs commonly send the following signals with aggressive tendencies.
+It’s important for you to understand your husky’s body language.
+Recognise and understand the different postures and behaviours so that you will be able to accurately predict a possible biting situation and select the correct fix for your dog’s problem.

 Classification of Aggression Types